ucan-wg/spec/README.md

 Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that capability systems had an actual chance of adoption in an ACL-dominated world.

-Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related prioneering work.
+Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related pioneering work.

-We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming langauges, and computer security writ large.
+We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.